bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

     + We had, from 2003-2007, and now may  again soon have a clear conflict between copyright requirements under GPL &amp; FCC regulations.

-    + In the USA, we can bring this issue to the forefront: fundamentally, two federal laws/regulations (i.e., copyright &amp; spectrum regulation) have a fundamental conflict.
+    + In the USA, we can bring this issue to the forefront: ultimately, two federal laws/regulations (i.e., copyright &amp; spectrum regulation) have a fundamental conflict.